Corymbia/eucalyptus-documentation/content/user_guide/using_instances/working_instance/authorize_sg/_index.md

 To authorize a security group, use euca-authorize with the name of the security group, and the options of the network rules you want to apply.

     euca-authorize <security_group>

 Use the following command to grant unlimited network access using SSH (TCP, port 22) and VNC (TCP, ports 5900 to 5910) to the security group `default` :

     euca-authorize -P tcp -p 22 -s 0.0.0.0/0 default euca-authorize -P tcp -p 5900-5910 -s 0.0.0.0/0 default

-Use the following command to grant unlimited network access using Windows Remote Desktop (TCP, port 3389) to the security group `windows` :

-    euca-authorize -P tcp -p 3389 -s 0.0.0.0/0 windows